snowshine/NFTCreators/docs/blog_modeling.md

 - [generator](https://github.com/snowshine/NFTCreators/blob/main/docs/generator_plot.png)
 - [discriminator](https://github.com/snowshine/NFTCreators/blob/main/docs/discriminator_plot.png)

-We tuned our model with most of the DCGAN best practice and found most of them are beneficial to the training outcome, though some may need more experiments and tweaking before they start showing improvements.
+We refined and improved our models with most of the DCGAN best practice with positive training outcome, though some may need more experiments and tweaking before they start showing improvements.

 Following is a list of best practice we followed:
 - Generator/Discriminator: